rmsh03dhj/Weather/README.md

 # Weather App

 This Weather application is developed using Flutter Framework.
-I have followed [flutter clean TDD architecture](https://pub.dev/packages/flutter_clean_architecture), used [flutter bloc](https://pub.dev/packages/flutter_bloc) for state management and [dartz](https://pub.dev/packages/dartz) which makes error handling easier.
+I have followed clean code architecture, used [flutter bloc](https://pub.dev/packages/flutter_bloc) for state management and [dartz](https://pub.dev/packages/dartz) which makes error handling easier.

 This app basically have 3 screens namely splash screen, login or sign up screen and dashboard screen to display weather information.